Rhyyn/WakfuWebScraper/README.md

 This project is not affiliated with or endorsed by Ankama Studio.
 If Ankama Studio has any concerns regarding this project, please contact me directly and I will have it removed shortly.

+### ONLY TO BE USED FOR EDUCATIONAL / DEMONSTRATIONAL PURPOSES AND NON-COMMERCIAL PURPOSES

 # Explanation